-- Upon a resolution of the proceedings, the employee may be subject to discipline by the University under Section C of this Article. - I. The University reserves the right to terminate employment for the following reasons: - 1.
-Discharge for just cause as set forth in this Article, Section 2, A. - 2.
-Failure to return from a leave of absence within seven (7) calendar days of the issuance of a certified letter from the University or other mutually agreed to time frame. - 3.
-Failure to return from a layoff within fourteen (14) calendar days of the issuance of a certified letter from the University. - J. After twenty-four (24) months from date of issue, loss of pay discipline shall not be considered in any subsequent determination of discipline unless there has been discipline in the intervening period, and the force and effect period for counseling and reprimands shall be twelve (12) months. - K. In all cases of dismissal, the employee is entitled to payment of all wages due in addition to any other accrued yet unused time on the books with the exception of sick time. - L. Employees who have been notified of an upcoming administrative hearing may meet with their union representative during working hours with no loss of pay or benefits to prepare for the hearing; such meetings shall be for a reasonable period of time. - M. Employees have the right to appeal discipline through the grievance procedure, however, counseling's and reprimands are not subject to the arbitration process. - Section 9.3.
-Whenever the Employer or designee(s) interviews, questions, or interrogates bargaining unit members in reference to alleged or suspected misconduct, either in preliminary investigations or in disciplinary hearings, the following conditions shall apply: - A. Employees being questioned as witnesses shall be so informed. - B. When an employee who is suspected of misconduct is interviewed, questioned, or interrogated regarding such misconduct, he/she shall be apprised of the nature of the suspected misconduct as it is known at that time and his/her right to have the opportunity to have a FOP representative present to advise him/her during the questioning.
+- H. An employee shall not be placed on an unpaid leave without the opportunity to appear at a disciplinary hearing. - I. The University reserves the right to terminate employment for the following reasons: - 1.
+Voluntary resignation;

+- 2. Discharge for just cause as set forth in this Article, Section 2, A. - 3.
+Failure to return from a leave of absence within seven (7) calendar days of the issuance of a certified letter from the University or other mutually agreed to time frame. - 4.
+Failure to return from a layoff within fourteen (14) calendar days of the issuance of a certified letter from the University. - J. After twenty-four (24) months from date of issue, loss of pay discipline shall not be considered in any subsequent determination of discipline unless there has been discipline in the intervening period, and the force and effect period for counselings and reprimands shall be twelve (12) months. - K. In all cases of dismissal, the employee is entitled to payment of all wages due. - L. Employees who have been notified of an upcoming administrative hearing may meet with their steward during working hours with no loss of pay or benefits to prepare for the hearing; such meetings shall be for a reasonable period of time. - M. Employees have the right to appeal discipline through the grievance procedure, however, counseling's are not subject to the grievance process, and neither counseling's nor reprimands are subject to the arbitration process.

+Section 9.3.
+Whenever the Employer or designee(s) interviews, questions, or interrogates bargaining unit members in reference to alleged or suspected misconduct, either in preliminary investigations or in disciplinary hearings, the following conditions shall apply:

-- C. Prior to questioning, employees (including witnesses) shall be informed that failure to respond or failure to respond truthfully may result in disciplinary action for insubordination or dishonesty. - D. Preliminary investigations and disciplinary hearings shall be held either during an employee's scheduled working hours or at a time in reasonable proximity to his/her shift. - E. Questioning sessions shall be for reasonable periods and shall allow for personal necessities and rest period. - F. No employee shall be subjected to abusive language during questioning.
+- A. Employees being questioned as witnesses shall be so informed. - B. When an employee who is suspected of misconduct is interviewed, questioned, or interrogated regarding such misconduct, he/she shall be apprised of the nature of the suspected misconduct as it is known at that time and his/her right to have the opportunity to have a FOP representative present to advise him/her during the questioning. - C. Prior to questioning, employees (including witnesses) shall be informed that failure to respond or failure to respond truthfully may result in disciplinary action for insubordination or dishonesty. - D. Preliminary investigations and disciplinary hearings shall be held either during an employee's scheduled working hours or at a time in reasonable proximity to his/her shift.

+- E. Questioning sessions shall be for reasonable periods and shall allow for personal necessities and rest period. - F. No employee shall be subjected to abusive language during questioning.
 No promise of reward shall be made as an inducement to answer questions. - G. The Police Chief may require an employee to take a polygraph examination, voice stress analysis, or similar technology.
 The employee shall be entitled to union representation pursuant to Section 2.C. of this Article. - H. Any employee required by the Employer to attend an investigatory interview or disciplinary hearing outside of his/her scheduled working hours shall be paid for all such time.